 3. Fourth of July Fireworks.
-In Sacramento, you can check out fireworks shows at Cal Expo, Raley Field, Carmichael Park, Elk Grove, Greenhaven/Pocket (including a parade in the morning), Rancho Cordova, and Davis at Community Park.
-Looking for something a little different, head on over the Folsom Pro Rodeo or celebrate 4th of July at Revival with Lady Kate for a pool party and you could catch a glimpse of the Raley Field fireworks from the rooftop.
+In Sacramento, you can check out fireworks shows at Cal Expo, Carmichael Park, Elk Grove, Greenhaven/Pocket (including a parade in the morning), Rancho Cordova, and Davis at Community Park.
+Looking for something a little different, head on over the Folsom Pro Rodeo or celebrate Fourth on the Field.
 If you are planning to head to the Bay Area, the Fireworks in San Francisco along the northern waterfront are the best show but you can find them in pretty much every area from Pleasant Hill to San Jose.

 Our favorite thing about the fair is the food.
-There are so many things to buy from bacon-wrapped-deep–fried-everything-on-a-stick to items you can only find on TV (we bought the MyPillow last year).
+There are so many things to buy from bacon-wrapped-deep–fried-everything-on-a-stick to items you can only find on TV (we bought the MyPillow and love it).

 5. A food festival.
 Our first and favorite foodie festival was the 626 Night Market, so we’re super stoked the same folks who brought us this gem will be throwing the NorCal Night Market in July and August at the Alameda County Fairgrounds.
 If you’re going to go to any food event, this is the one to go to.
 Locally, we recommend checking out the Banana Festival, Sacramento Donut Festival, Sactown Nacho Fest, and the Sacramento Burger Battle.
 We can’t wait to try all the amazing burgers from local chefs.
 Our stomachs are going to love it but our waistlines are going to be hurting.
 Good thing we’re on a diet.
 We have to plan our cheat days around these foodie festivals.

 7. Drive-in movies.
-Tonight (6/29) is the first Drive-in Movie at the California Automobile Museum.
-If you can’t make it, there are some other drive-in movie opportunities like at Two Rivers Cider for their 4th of July Movie Party.
-We also have a local drive-in theatre—I have fond memories of going to the West Wind Drive-in Movie Theatre.
+We both have fond memories of going to the drive-in movies – I have fond memories of going to the West Wind Drive-in Movie Theatre with my family.
+You could also check out the Drive-in Movies at the California Automobile Museum or Two Rivers Cider.
 It was always so fun to get to hang out with family and watching a movie on the big screen outside.

 8. Support local sports teams.
 The basketball season is over but the Sacramento Kings are having the California Classic in July.
 You can also catch a Sacramento River Cats baseball game or support our local soccer team, Sacramento Republic FC.